The Impromptu Ambassador

 Some years ago a U. S. Army major was traveling in Ireland with his family.
 He was the executive officer of a mechanized infantry battalion in a garrison located in Erlangen, then West Germany.
 He had taken leave to travel to Ireland and visit the area his wife’s father’s family had come from before immigrating to Newfoundland in the 1840s along with other parts of the Irish Republic.

-It was April and the family had flown into Dublin spending two days touring the city then traveling by car along the Irish coast.
+It was April and the family had flown into Dublin spending two days touring the city and then traveling by car along the Irish coast.
 After a week of travel they were on the West coast at midway point.
 It was time to travel back to Dublin to make their return flight to Frankfurt.
 The route selected for return would drive across the island due east.

 Half way across the island on the westward drive, the highway, a two lane road, drove through a small valley and on driving onto the crest of an opposite ridge, a masonry barracks appeared on the right.
 The major town adjacent was Athlone.
 The installation had an active garrison.
 The sign at the installation’s entrance identified the garrison unit as the 6th Infantry Battalion of the Irish Army.